 Keep in mind there are some exceptions to this rule, depending on the target of your lawsuit.
 If your personal injury was caused by a private party, you only have to abide by the typical six-year time limit with no extra rules.

-On the other hand, suing government entities like city, county or state offices for your personal injury, however, significantly reduces the time you have to file.
-Your initial claim has to be filed within 180 days, and you only have two years to file a full lawsuit.
+On the other hand, suing government entities like city, county, or state offices for your personal injury significantly reduces the time you have to file.
+Your initial claim has to be filed within one year, and then you will only have two years to file a full lawsuit.

 It’s important to keep in mind that while these time limits apply to many situations, there are circumstances where the deadlines could be even shorter.
 For certain claim notices, the timeframe could be as short as 30 days, so it’s in your best interest to call a personal injury attorney as soon as possible.

 How Is Fault Determined in Maine Personal Injury Claims?

 Once you know how long it takes to file your claim in Maine, it’s helpful to know what exactly goes into making your case.
 Maine deals with personal injury in terms of liability or fault.
 The person or entity at fault for the injury is the one who acted carelessly or with negligence that directly led to the incident.
 While that seems pretty easy to understand, not all cases have a clear guilty party.